 It takes more effort to switch to a cholesterol-reducing diet than to take statins every day.
 To do so, you need to expand the variety of foods you normally buy and become familiar with various textures and flavors.
 The advantage is that it’s a “natural” way to reduce cholesterol, and it circumvents some of the side effects that statins may have.

-Vegetables, fruits, nuts, and beans are also beneficial to the body in ways beyond lowering cholesterol.
-Maintains a healthy blood pressure.
+Vegetables, fruits, nuts, and beans are also beneficial to the body in ways beyond lowering cholesterol.blood pressure.
 It helps the arteries maintain their flexibility and responsiveness.
 Mental and physical health is enhanced by it, as well as bone health and digestion.